tvdboom/ATOM/README.md

 Verbosity level of the class.
 Possible values are:
 	+ 0 to not print anything
 	+ 1 to print minimum information
-	+ 2 to print medium information
+	+ 2 to print average information
 	+ 3 to print maximum information
 * **random_state: int, optional (default=None)**
 Seed used by the random number generator.
 If None, the random number generator is the RandomState instance used by `np.random`.